CentecNetworks/Lantern/README.md

 * Support boot from Debian Linux system (Debian Linux 7.2 is embedded)

-##System image and Open vSwitch package build guide
+##System image and Open vSwitch package
 The Virtual Centec Operating System (VCOS) image and Open vSwitch package can be built with GNU toolchain.

 Please refer to 'BUILD-GUIDE' for details.